mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius Ponticus, On Prayer.md

 ## Translator’s Note:

 ### How I came to *On Prayer*
 The world may not have needed another English translation of Evagrius’s masterful little treatise, *On Prayer*– in Joel Kalvesmaki’s marvelous list of [Evagrian translations](http://evagriusponticus.net/corpus.htm)  one finds 11 published since 1968.
 Fr.
 Luke Dysinger’s is even freely available in the [public domain](http://www.ldysinger.com/Evagrius/03_Prayer/00a_start.htm).
 But I needed to create one.
 Evagrius is not my scholarly specialty.
 I came to Evagrius through my interest in two of his most important predecessors: Origen of Alexandria and Gregory of Nazianzus.
-My [doctoral dissertation](https://alexpoulos.com/dissertation) dealt with the Gregory’s poetics; I’ve long been fascinated by Origen’s exegetical corpus, especially the [homilies](https://alexpoulos.com/origen/) on the Psalms that were discovered early in the last decade.
+My [doctoral dissertation](https://alexpoulos.com/dissertation) dealt with Gregory’s poetics and poetic corpus; I’ve long been fascinated by Origen’s exegetical corpus, especially the [homilies](https://alexpoulos.com/origen/) on the Psalms that were discovered early in the last decade.
 After finishing my doctoral work in 2019 at the Catholic University of America, I resolved not to embrace the peripatetic lifestyle of the adjunct professor.
 My wife and I decided that we would stay in the Washington DC area and that I would return to writing software (you can read about this decision [here](https://alexpoulos.com/2019/10/02/htd-on-opting-out-of-the-tenure-track-search/)).
-Yet I wanted to continue reading and translating Greek.
-Evagrius’ little treatise proved an excellent way to stay connected to philology and to profit spiritually from close attention to the voice of a wise master.
+Yet I wanted to continue reading and rendering Greek into English.
+Evagrius’ little treatise proved an excellent way to stay connected to philology and to profit spiritually through close attention to the voice of a wise master.

+### Who was Evagrius?

+A monastic theologian, mystic, and philosopher, who lived 345–399 AD.
+For more info, see Kalvesmaki’s intro at [evagriusponticus.net](http://evagriusponticus.net/).

 ### My Approach to Translating Evagrius

-The guiding principle of my translation has been spiritual utility.
+I have chosen spiritual utility as the primary goal of this translation.
 I’m convinced that Evagrius crafted these short observations to be used as objects of meditation during mental prayer.
-I want the translation to facilitate contemplation rather than distract with terms unfamiliar to the general reader or listener.[^1] This focus has led to several decisions that may frustrate Evagrian specialists.
-First, I have not left Greek words untranslated.
-Fr.
-Dysinger, for instance, leaves the Greek word νοῦς (rendered here as “mind”) untranslated, a practice popular, from what I can tell, in recent translations of Evagrius.
-This refusal to translate is useful for the one reconstructing Evagrius’ thought, since the reader is less likely to import Cartesian and post-Cartesian discussions of mind/body into Evagrius’ different understanding of the components of the human person.
+I want the translation to facilitate contemplation, not distract readers or listeners with unfamiliar terms.[^1] This focus has led to several decisions that may frustrate Evagrian specialists.
+First, I have not left Greek words untranslated, even pesky words like *nous* (rendered here as “mind”) and *logos* (rendered a variety of ways depending on context).
+The refusal to translate a word like *nous* is useful when reconstructing Evagrius’ thought, since the reader is less likely to import Cartesian and post-Cartesian discussions of mind/body into Evagrius’ different understanding of the human person.
 Yet to be useful to a general reader, we must pick an English word: mind is the most intelligible of the various choices.
-A few other ideosyncrasies:
+A few other idiosyncrasies:

 - For πάθος, traditionally translated as “passion,” I have instead used the English word “compulsion.”
-I’ve found that most lay readers aren’t familiar with the philosophical sense of “passion” and get confused when finding that word in a negative context.
-“Compulsion” is perhaps too strong, but I think generally captures well what Evagrius means by the word πάθος.
+Most lay readers aren’t familiar with the philosophical sense of “passion” and get confused when they find that word in a negative context.
+“Compulsion” is perhaps too strong, but it generally captures well what Evagrius means by the word πάθος.
-- I’ve tried to attend to the aspect of the verbs.
-For instance, I’ve often translated the aorist προσεύξασθαι as “to carry out your prayer” instead of merely “to pray.”
-Similarly with imperatives.
-For example, in section 5, I’ve translated   πρότερον περὶ λήψεως δακρύων **προσεύχου** as, “persist first in prayer to receive tears” (cf. Fr.
-Dysinger’s “First, pray to receive tears”).
+- I’ve paid close attention to the aspect of the verbs.
+For instance, I’ve often translated the aorist προσεύξασθαι as “to carry out prayer” instead of merely “to pray.”
+Another example, in section 5, I’ve translated   πρότερον περὶ λήψεως δακρύων **προσεύχου** as, “persist first in prayer to receive tears” (cf. Fr.
+[Dysinger’s](http://www.ldysinger.com/Evagrius/03_Prayer/00a_start.htm) “First, pray to receive tears”).
 The present, imperfective imperative (προσεύχου) emphasizes an ongoing process, not a single complete action.
+- I have generally used singular “they” instead of the generic “he”, to conform with my own idiom and the general changes in the English language.
+This will irk some, but I find it less awkward than the various circumlocutions one might employ to get around using it.

 ### Source Text

-TODO
-- Gehin, Dysinger, Kalvesmaki’s
+I have used Paul Géhin’s excellent recent edition of *On Prayer* as the basis for my translation.[^2] I naturally consulted his facing French version when I was puzzled by the Greek.
+I have not consulted systematically any of my fellow English translations; this affords my rendering a certain independence, but also means that I have made mistakes that could have been avoided.
+Should you spot something that looks off, do not hesitate to leave a comment below or write to me by [email](mailto:matpoulos@gmail.com) or [twitter](https://twitter.com/mapoulos).

 ### Thanks

+I must first thank three people connected with my alma mater, Catholic University of America.
+To Robin Darling Young ([Associate Professor of Church History](https://trs.catholic.edu/faculty-and-research/faculty-profiles/young-robin-darling/index.html)) and Carl Vennerstrom ([Doctoral Candidate in Early Christianity](https://cua.academia.edu/CarlVennerstrom)) I owe many fascinating conversations on Evagrius.
+I also profited greatly from listening to Joel Kavelsmaki’s (PhD Early Christian Studies) observations on Evagrius at NAPS.
+I would also like to express gratitude to two people whose acquaintance I gained through [Contemplative Outreach of Maryland and Washington](http://contemplativeoutreachofmarylandandwashington.org/).
+LJ Milone and Steve Thompson each led presentations at various meetings that included Evagrius.
+Steve has moreover read some of these and provided some helpful critique.
+Each of you have my thanks.

+Alex Poulos
+Washington, DC
+July 6, 2020

 ## Evagrius’ Prologue
 When I was being consumed by the flames of impure compulsions, you revived me through the touch of your letters, full as they were with love for God.
 You encouraged my mind while it was laboring with shameful thoughts, thereby imitating the great leader and teacher Macarius.
-This is not surprising, since like Jacob the “spotted cattle” have always been your portion.[^2] For after serving admirably for the favor of Rachel and receiving Leah, you persistently sought the wife you desired, and served for her another seven years.
-I shall not deny that I labored the entire night and caught nothing.[^3] Yet at your word, I let down my nets and caught a multitude of fish, not large ones, yet all the same 153 of them.
+This is not surprising, since like Jacob the “spotted cattle” have always been your portion.[^3] For after serving admirably for the favor of Rachel and receiving Leah, you persistently sought the wife you desired, and served for her another seven years.
+I shall not deny that I labored the entire night and caught nothing.[^4] Yet at your word, I let down my nets and caught a multitude of fish, not large ones, yet all the same 153 of them.
 Through chapters of the same number, I have sent these to you in the large basket of Christian love to fulfill your command.

 I’m quite amazed and in awe of your passion for this excellent plan for chapters on prayer.
 Not only are you eager for the chapters that you can hold in your hand, which owe their existence to ink and paper, but you long for those that become fixed in place in the mind through love and freedom from all grudges.
-Since “everything is twofold, one after the other”, as the wise Jesus has it,[^4] receive the spirit in addition to the letters of the work.
+Since “everything is twofold, one after the other”, as the wise Jesus has it,[^5] receive the spirit in addition to the letters of the work.
 Take note that an intention always directs the letter, since without it, no literary work can come into being.
 Similarly, prayer is a twofold phenomenon– it has a practical element and a contemplative element.
 In the same way, numbers are twofold.
 Their quantity is ready to hand, while each also specifies a specific quality.

 By dividing this treatise on prayer into 153 chapters, we have caught for you a meal of fish from the Gospel, so that you may discover the delight of symbolic numbers and the outline of this work, which is both triangular and hexagonal, and thereby discloses equally a holy knowledge of the Trinity and an outline of this world.
 By itself, the number 100 is rectangular.
 53 is both triangular and spherical.
-Now 28 is triangular, while 25 is spherical, since 5x5 is 25… TODO
+Now 28 is triangular, while 25 is spherical, since 5x5 is 25.
+Therefore you may regard the rectangle as a figure for the four virtues, but also as the knowledge familiar with the facets of this age, as this knowledge resembles the number 25 because of the spherical nature of the passage of time.
+For week whirls to week and month to month.
+The time spins from year to year at the movement of the sun and moon, as we see in spring, summer, and the rest of the seasons.
+The triangle may signify for you knowledge of the Holy Trinity.
+Yet if through the fully seeing its qualities you grasp that 153 is also triangular, you should may understand that these facets also as practice, understanding of the natural world, and understanding of God, or, as “faith, hope, and love,” as “gold, silver, and precious stones.”
+This, then, is the nature of the number.
+As for the the chapters, do not deride their humble nature, since “you know what it is to love in plenty and not what it is to live in want.”
+All the more since you are always aware of the one who did not reject the two pennies of the widow but considered them beyond the wealth of many others.
+So, as one who knows how to guard for your brothers the fruit of love and good-feeling, pray for this one who is sick, that he may be well, take up his mat at once, and walk, through the grace of Christ.
+Amen!

 ## 1
 If you wish to prepare a “fragrant offering,” you should combine in equal measure diaphanous frankincense, cassia, the aroma onyx, and myrrh, just as the law requires— these are the four virtues.
 For when these are perfected and present in equal measure, your mind will not be betrayed to the enemy.